neurospin/pylearn-structured/doc/source/tutorials.rst

 Three principle modules have been defined: **algorithms**, **estimators**, and **functions**.

-* **functions** define the loss function OLS (ordinary least squares) with different penalties (for instance, L1 Lasso, L2 Ridge Regression, etc.).
+* **functions** define the loss function and penalties and combination of both.
 We need to minimize this functions.
 * **algorithms** define algorithms (Fast Iterative Shrinkage-Thresholding Algorithm (FISTA) [FISTA2009]_, COntinuation of NESTerov's smoothing Algorithm (conesta), Excessive gap method) to minimize the above function.